A great way to engage readers and complement your written work by producing a video that summarizes your IEEE journal article.

-Complement your written work with a video which will be published alongside the article in the IEEE Xplore® Digital Library.
-Include the video summary with the rest of your article during submission so that it can be peer reviewed.
+The video will be published alongside your article in the IEEE Xplore® Digital Library.
+Include the video summary along with the rest of your article during submission so that it can be peer reviewed.

 Finding the right balance of light is key to producing a good video.
 Try a few test shots with different lighting options to discover what works best.
 Your camera may have a “white balance” feature that removes unrealistic color casts and improves contrast between the subject and the background.